fmosbacher/compact-pokeapi/docs/sixBestGet.md

 # Six best
 ----

- Show pokemons and the sum of its statistics selected by a specific attribute
+ Show pokemons and the sum of its statistics selected by specific attribute

 ### URL: `/api/six-best/{attr}`